-During the hectic months of May through October Put-in-Bay is busy.
+During the hectic months of May through October Put-in-Bay is busy and the island hotels are packed.
 As visitors from all over the world come to see what the island has to offer, they will not see what Put-in-Bay is like during the winter months.
 In fact, they will see a Put-in-Bay with streets riddled with golf carts, packed Put-in-Bay restaurants, and the harbor full of boats accompanied by a welcoming summer breeze.

 As Halloween passes, life on the island is due for a change.
 December approaches and the lake begins to freeze, the ferry service is forced to cease operations and the island is now home to its couple hundred locals.